LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 3.7:
+1. Added option to limit added, updated, and deleted files in UpdateCompleter.

 Changes in 3.6:
 1. Fixed bug with HolePunchers handling of filepaths with spaces.
 2. Fixed bug which caused the FileSystem Writer to delete empty directories.